Post-Hook Notifications

 Webhookd can send a notification with the results of a script execution after it completes.
 This is useful for being alerted to successful deployments, failures, or other significant events.

-Notifications are configured globally via the WHD_NOTIFICATION_URI
+Notifications are configured globally via the WHD_NOTIFICATION_URI environment variable or the --notification-uri flag.

 How It Works

 To trigger a notification, your script must output lines that begin with a specific prefix.
-By default, the prefix is notify:
+By default, the prefix is notify:.

 - If one or more lines in your script's output match the prefix, a notification will be sent.